-“My big brother” is the subject of the sentence, “thisu littleu booku” is the direct object and “myi bigi sister” is the indirect object meaning the person that is been given to.
-It’s completely absurd in English, but we have those cases in Ukrainian.
+“My big brother” is the subject of the sentence, “thisu littleu booku” is the direct object and “myi bigi sister” is the indirect object, meaning the person that it has been given to.
+It looks completely absurd in English, but we have all of these cases in Ukrainian.

 1. Ukrainians will understand you!

 Ukrainians will understand you, for the most part.
 And they will not judge you anyhow.
 They are used to foreigners struggling with the cases.
 Do not let cases scare you into not speaking Ukrainian!

 2. Hungarian and Finnish have 15 or more cases!